Thomas R. Tompsett, Jr.

 One of Mr. Tompsett’s most notable jury trials as a prosecutor came in 2008 where he helped secure the conviction of Thomas Grant for a 1979 cold case rape and murder of Sheila Rascoe in her Essex home.
 Mr. Grant, who walked free for more than 20 years after the crime, is now serving two life sentences thanks in part to Mr. Tompsett’s efforts.

 In the in the Fall of 2017, Mr. Tompsett served as co-counsel to HJM Member Sean Malone and made national news after they successfully represented a Baltimore City Police Officer before an administrative trial board on charges that stemmed from the 2015 arrest of Freddie Gray.
-Despite the high profile nature of the case, the intense media scrutiny, and the fact that the hearing was held in a law school auditorium to accommodate the public who wanted to attend, the trial team of Mr. Malone and Mr. Tompsett was able to navigate and negate all the administrative charges lodged against the officer, remains a valuable and respected member of the Baltimore City Police Department because of the trial efforts of Mr. Malone and Mr. Tompsett.
+Despite the high profile nature of the case, the intense media scrutiny, and the fact that the hearing was held in a law school auditorium to accommodate the public who wanted to attend, the trial team of Mr. Malone and Mr. Tompsett was able to navigate and negate all the administrative charges lodged against the officer, who remains a valuable and respected member of the Baltimore City Police Department.

 Analytical, yet conversational, Mr. Tompsett is able to convey complex legal theories in straightforward, relatable terms.
 For all these reasons, Mr. Tompsett makes a wonderful compliment to HJM’s team of skilled and highly respected advocates.